Innovation Series

 Next steps

 There are many more parameters that we could test, and we could observe different behaviors with different types of data.
-It’s great to see the desired results and have a concrete understanding of each and every parameter so that we could build better neural networks in the future with perfect parameter tuning.
+It’s great to see the desired results and have a concrete understanding of each and every parameter so that we can build better neural networks in the future with perfect parameter tuning.
 More importantly, we can achieve all of this in our browser without having any external library or computation power in our machine.
-This blog is just the beginning for those who want to explore and understand the power of neural networks.
+This neural network overview is just the beginning for those who want to explore and understand their power.
 Happy tinkering.

 Learn more about technological advancements in AI that are emerging as real-world applications.